shoutbomb/libsbapi/README.md

 `</HOLD_DB_KEY>` is needed to enable the cancellation of this item hold.

-### Example: courtesy– returns barcode and item barcode/title/due date/renew eligibility when querying a user barcode
+###  courtesy – returns barcode and item barcode/title/due date/renew eligibility when querying a user barcode

 https://server:port/cgi-bin/sb.cgi?report=courtesy&uid=21967002133994